lmondada/dphil-thesis/content/03_compiler/03_graph_defs.md

 Taking a step back, let us make the introduced ideas more concrete through an example.
-Instead of defining nested regions on each control flow construct, let us simplify our syntax and define all regions using a single operation `regiondef`: it takes no input and returns a single output value.
+Instead of defining nested regions on each control flow construct, let us simplify our syntax by dedicating the definition of nested region to a single operation `regiondef`: it takes no input and returns a single output value---a handle to the defined region.
 This also removes the possibility of invalid graphs mentioned in the `ifelse` example above, where operations of distinct code blocks, e.g. `if` and `else` blocks, use values that are invalid in their branch of control flow.

 The value returned by `regiondef` can then be passed as inputs to other control flow operations, effectively defining the same data without nested regions on the control flow operation[^llvmblock].

 [^llvmblock]:
-    This is like the label of a code block in LLVM IR.
-You can also view the value as asking a function pointer, though, as defined, the pointer would always be a known constant at compile time.
+    This is similar to a label of a code block in LLVM IR.
+You can also view the handle as akin to a function pointer, though, as defined, the pointer would always reference a fixed block of code, i.e. it would be a known constant at compile time.

 As in our previous examples, the region nested within a `regiondef` always has a unique `in` and `out` operation corresponding to the input and output values of